Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Proposed Architecture

-where \( ( \cdot )_{>0}\) denotes the ReLU function applied elementwise, penalizing only constraint violations, and \( \lambda_f \) controls the strength of regularization.
-For algorithms that do not propagate gradients through the action (e.g., PPO), we substitute \( x_\theta(s_t) \) with the policy mean \( \mu_\theta(s_t) \).
+where \( ( \cdot )_{+}\) denotes the ReLU function applied elementwise, penalizing only constraint violations.
+The vector \( \lambda_f \in \mathbb{R}_{>0}^m \) weights the regularization terms for the \(m\) constraints.
+For algorithms that do not propagate gradients through the action, such as PPO, \(x_\theta(s_t)\) is replaced by the policy mean \( \mu_\theta(s_t) \).
+Tuning \( \lambda_f \) is difficult under coupled constraints and even more so in dynamic, state-dependent feasible regions \( \textit{PH}(s_t) \), where the reward--feasibility trade-off varies over time~\cite{dontiDC3LearningMethod2021}.
+Primal--dual methods learn the policy and \( \lambda_f \) jointly, but can still struggle to enforce hard constraints.
+Both methods are mainly useful as constrained RL baselines.

-However, tuning Lagrangian multipliers ($\lambda_f$) is challenging, especially with constraints of varying scales, even in static feasible regions.
-The problem worsens in dynamic, state-dependent regions $\textit{PH}(s_t)$~\cite{calvo-fullana_state_2021,donti_dc3_2021}, where the balance between reward and feasibility shifts over time.
-Thus, FR is often limited in such settings, though it remains a useful baseline due to its simplicity and broad adoption.